 open/close all folders

 - When the Maitlands are being exorcised, it can bring a tear to the eye.
-It gets so bad that Lydia's father seems to realize what's happening is hurting them and pleads with Otho to stop it.
+It gets so bad that even Lydia's father seems to realize that what's happening is hurting them and pleads with Otho to stop it.

 - Lydia shouting for it to stop doesn't help matters.

-- When Barbara's sister Jane thoughtlessly says their house should be for a couple with a family, Barbara looks really hurt - it's clear they've been trying to have a child, with no success.
+- When Barbara's relative Jane thoughtlessly says their house should be for a couple with a family, Barbara looks really hurt - it's clear they've been trying to have a child, with no success.

 The Animated Series

 - Very early in the series, in "Out of My Mind," Lydia explains to BJ that if her parents learn of his existence, they'll forbid her to see him again.
 He starts sobbing for a moment, and clutches his heart.

 - Later in the same episode, Lydia is angry at BJ for breaking a promise, and tells him that she's not speaking to him again until he apologizes.
 It doesn't take long for him to fall into a depressive state, sniffling and unable to keep himself from thinking about her.

 - In "Doomie's Romance," the failed attempt at bringing Pinky to life causes Doomie to sob uncontrollably.
 It brings Lydia to tears, and even BJ is struggling to hide how much it's affecting him.

 - In "Poe Pourri," Edgar Allan Poe spends most of the episode lamenting about his lost Lenore.
 Late in the episode, he starts to do it again, and BJ cuts him off, sarcastically noting that he's already said that he lost her.
 Poe replies, "No!
 I lost your precious Lydia!"
 He then resumes weeping - and Beetlejuice, looking stricken, does the same thing.
 Fortunately, Lyds isn't lost; she shows up a few seconds later with Lenore in tow.